AlexandrPirogov/AlexandrPirogov/README.md

 - 🔨 TDD.
 Created 3 application using TDD.
 - 📜 Database design.
 Formal justification for the use of normal forms.
 Have experience in optimizing database schemas.
 - 🐋 Docker.
 Know how to use docker, what is image, what is container.
 Created custom networks.
 Understand the difference between mount and volume.
 - 🐘 PL/SQL.
 Created successfully procedures which operates with finances.
+Have designed databases with formal proof.
 - 🐰 RabbitMQ.
 Have an experience of using RabbitMQ.

 <!--